OUIsolutions/TreinAI/docs/build_toolchain.md

     └── fdefine.dependencies.c
 ```

-all the files that starts with **fdefine** will "see" the files of **globals** , witch will see the files of fdeclare, and so on, this way, the code will be compiled in the right order, and the code will be more organized.
+All the files that start with **fdefine** will "see" the files of **globals**, which will see the files of fdeclare, and so on.
+This way, the code will be compiled in the right order, and the code will be more organized.

-check: [silverchain_organize.lua](/build/silver_chain_organize.lua) for see the order of importations:
+Check: [silverchain_organize.lua](/build/silver_chain_organize.lua) to see the order of importations:

 ```lua
     darwin.silverchain.generate({